 - Give up on the initial "intuition" technique. - "A group of footballers come from Ankara, Amasya and Aydin.
-Seventeen more come from Aydin than from Amasya, twice as many come from Ankara than from Amasya, there are 31 footballers from Aydin - how many are there in total ?" - A trivial problem perhaps you can do it in your head ?
-Are you sure your answer is correct ? - How about if I add another couple of towns & numbers ? - The magic tool: - Break the problem into small steps - write them down - check them.
+Seventeen more come from Aydin than from Amasya, twice as many come from Ankara than from Amasya, there are 31 footballers from Aydin - how many are there in total?" - A trivial problem perhaps you can do it in your head?
+Are you sure your answer is correct? - How about if I add another couple of towns & numbers ? - The magic tool: - Break the problem into small steps - write them down - check them.

-Why write things down ?
+Why write things down?

-- It is normal to evaluate several possible solutions. - Before discarding all but one or two and proceeding with those ... - Document your assumptions & choices so you can back-track without getting lost.
+- It is normal to evaluate several possible solutions. - Before discarding all but one or two and proceeding with those ... - Document your assumptions & choices so you can back-track without getting lost. - Average time to fix a on-trivial bug in LibreOffice: 1 week.

-Skill #4 - Technique Can only be learned by tackling problems that you cannot solve without it.
+Skill #4 - Technique

+Can only be learned by tackling problems that you cannot solve without it.
 The pre-eminent engineering skill.

 Skill #5 - Extreme Focus & Sustained Attention

-Monomanical Focus ... good ?
+Monomanical Focus ... good?